$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Introduction

 In Section \ref{sec:quiverVarieties}, we introduce a new family of graded quiver varieties for acyclic quivers which are not necessarily bipartite.
 In order to remove the bipartite restriction, we carefully change the definition of the $\C^*$-action, \st the resulting new graded quiver varieties (fixed point sets) still have good properties.
 Then we establish the geometric foundations of our discussion, and proceed to study the deformed Grothendieck rings and $qt$-characters following the arguments of Nakajima in \cite{Nakajima01} \cite{Nakajima04} \cite{Nakajima09}.

-Furthermore, as an important application, these constructions lead to an affirmative answer of Question \ref{quest:canonicalBasis} for acyclic quantum cluster algebras of specific coefficients and quantization, which will be presented in the joint work \cite{KimuraQin11} by Yoshiyuki Kimura and the author.
-As a corollary, the result of Nakajima \cite{Nakajima09} can be generalized as the following:
+Furthermore, as an important application, these constructions lead to an affirmative answer of Question \ref{quest:canonicalBasis} for acyclic quantum cluster algebras with specific coefficients and quantization, which will be presented in the joint work \cite{KimuraQin11} by Yoshiyuki Kimura and the author.
+In particular, by \cite[Theorem 3.3.7, Corollary 3.3.9]{KimuraQin11}, the result of Nakajima \cite{Nakajima09} can be generalized as the following:

 \textit{When the quantum cluster algebra contains an acyclic seed, the positivity conjecture is true.
 Namely, the coefficients of the cluster expansions of the quantum cluster variables are positive with respect to any chosen seed.}